Syma X8W Quadcopter review

 This Syma model was announced few months ago and I already wrote an article about it.
 Because I don’t want to repeat my self I will skip over the X8W specs and features and I will jump directly in to my review.

-Syma X8W review
+Syma X8W review with pros and cons

 My first impression was: WOW!!!.
 The package was well organized inside, everything was carefully fixed with tapes and the build quality was surprisingly good for a Chinese quadcopter in this price range.
 The design definitely reminds me of DJI Phantom.
 The X8W doesn’t just look good but it’s also very robust, holding it in my hand I don’t have the feeling that it could fall into pieces like other cheap models.
 My first quadcopter was also a Syma model (the X5C for $70), the evolution is significant.
 I admit that the X8W is a bit more expensive but the quality of the two cannot be compared.
 I think that the main goal of the designers from Syma Toys was to create an easy to fly and good looking quadcopter.